Intersectionality: definitions, videos, and links

 “Intersectionality” is a concept that a lot of people — including me, when I first heard it — find challenging to really understand.

-The definition is actually fairly straightforward.
-Merriam-Webster has a very pithy version:
+At first it seems fairly straightforward.
+Merriam-Webster has a very pithy summary:

 When forms of discrimination combine, overlap, and intersect

-And M-W’s Words We’re Watching page has a short history of the word
+And their Words We’re Watching page gives a short history of the word:

 The term was coined by legal scholar Kimberlé Crenshaw in a 1989 essay that asserts that antidiscrimination law, feminist theory, and antiracist politics all fail to address the experiences of black women because of how they each focus on only a single factor.
 Crenshaw writes that “[b]ecause the intersectional experience is greater than the sum of racism and sexism, any analysis that does not take intersectionality into account cannot sufficiently address the particular manner in which Black women are subordinated.”